ItsKiri/NIM---A-Game-of-Strategy/README.md

 Step 2: Type "javac *.java" => this will compile the game.

-Step 3: Type "java nimsys" => this will run the game.
+Step 3: Type "java Nimsys" => this will run the game.

+For more information and guidence abot how to play this game, please check the instruction after starting the game in 'help'.